Combat stores ship

-Combat stores ships, or storeships, are ships used to store naval supplies.
-They are used to deliver supplies such as provisions and fuel to combat ships on extended deployments.
-The United States Navy operated the and es and the Royal Navy operated the class and continues to operate one ship, having scrapped the other.
+Combat stores ships, or storeships, are naval auxiliary ships used to store logistic supplies and deliver provisions and motor fuel to other surface combatants on extended deployments.
+The United States Navy operated the and es, and the Royal Navy operated the class and continues to operate one ship, having scrapped the other.
 They carried or carry the fleets's refrigerated stores, dry provisions, technical spares, general stores, fleet freight, mail and replacement personnel or specialists.
 Storeships should not be confused with fast combat support ships which are high speed auxiliary ships or tenders which provide maintenance support to flotillas.

 Storeship

 in the Spanish–American War in 1898.

 Both the United States and the United Kingdom used stores ships in the War of 1812.
 In both the Mexican–American War and in the American Civil War, captured enemy prizes that were not considered "warlike" enough to be sold for prize money often became stores ships for a naval force operating where no friendly ports are nearby. took part in the Baja California Campaign in the Mexican–American War.
 In both the Spanish–American War and the Philippine–American War the US Navy acquired the stores ship and other similar vessels to serve in its Asiatic Squadron.